ever-mira/trippy-singles/README.md

 New version of Puzzle Social, temporarily hosted at:<br>
 https://puzzle.codes/

-Serverless architecture, hosted "on the edge" with: https://netlify.com/
+Serverless architecture, hosted "on the edge" with Cloudflare.

 Database and authentication with: https://supabase.com/